offsoc/forgejo/options/setting/config-cheat-sheet.md

   - pubkey: only sign if the user has a pubkey
   - twofa: only sign if the user has logged in with twofa
   - always
-  options other than none and always can be combined as comma separated list:
+  options other than none and always can be combined as comma separated list.:
   ```ini
   INITIAL_COMMIT = always
   ```